homectr/wattmgr/README.md

 ## How does it work

-WattMapager (WM) takes as input currently available power (from configured mqtt topic) and switches on, respectively off - if availale power is negative, configured power outputs with a goal to zero-out available power.
+WattMapager (WM) takes as input currently available power and switches on, respectively off - if availale power is negative, configured power outputs with a goal to zero-out available power.

 ## Power Outputs